List of Sharpe series characters: Josefina LaCosta

+Jorge Vicente

-Jorge VicenteJorge Vicente first encounters Richard Sharpe in the aftermath of the first Battle of Oporto in March 1809, when both men are cut off from their respective armies – Sharpe and his riflemen from the British, Lieutenant Vicente with a handful of men from the Portuguese 18th (2nd Oporto) Line Infantry.
+Jorge Vicente first encounters Richard Sharpe in the aftermath of the first Battle of Oporto in March 1809, when both men are cut off from their respective armies – Sharpe and his riflemen from the British, Lieutenant Vicente with a handful of men from the Portuguese 18th (2nd Oporto) Line Infantry.

 Vicente is a studious and idealistic young man, who prior to the French invasion of Portugal studied law at University of Coimbra.
 His passionate adherence to the rules of war bring him into frequent conflict with Sharpe, but the two men discover a mutual respect as they work and fight together in the weeks leading up to the second Battle of Porto (Sharpe's Havoc).

 This is fully vindicated the following year, when both men fight at the Battle of Bussaco, and are again cut off together behind enemy lines in Coimbra.
-Vicente, now Captain of the atirador company in a Portuguese caçadores regiment, has matured into an able soldier, without losing his innate optimism.
+Vicente, now captain of the atirador company in a Portuguese caçadores regiment, has matured into an able soldier, without losing his innate optimism.
 Vicente's admiration of Sharpe is expressed in his decision to lead a company of sharpshooters in the Portuguese Army's newly formed light infantry regiment (deliberately modeled after the British 95th Rifles, Sharpe's own regiment), and his adoption of many of Sharpe's personal idiosyncrasies, including carrying a 1796 Heavy Cavalry Sword instead of the lighter sword or curved sabre usually carried by light infantry, and a Baker rifle, with which he has become expert after assiduous practice.